Kong/docs.konghq.com/app/deck/1.11.x/guides/defaults.md

 1. Values set for a specific instance of an object in the state file (for example, for a service named `example_service` defined in `kong.yml`).
 2. Values set in the `{_info: defaults:}` object in the state file.
-3. Self-managed Kong Gateway only: Default values are checked against the Kong Admin API schemas.
+3. Self-managed Kong Gateway only: Values are checked against the Kong Admin API schemas.
-4. Konnect Cloud only: Default values are checked against hardcoded defaults for Service, Route, Upstream, and Target objects.
+4. Konnect Cloud only: Values are checked against the Kong Admin API for plugins, and against hardcoded defaults for Service, Route, Upstream, and Target objects.

 ## Test default value handling